Moduli problems for operadic algebras: Examples and applications

 \subsection{Splendid operads}

 The main technical condition of Theorem \ref{thm:mainthm} is Condition \ref{it:splendidness}, which asserts that the operad is splendid in the following sense: \begin{definition} Let $\cat{P}$ be a $\base$-operad.
-We will say that $\cat{P}$ is \emph{splendid} if its 0-reduced part $\mathscr{P}^{\geq 1}$ satisfies the following condition: the derived relative composition product
+We will say that $\cat{P}$ is \emph{splendid} if its 0-reduced part $\mathscr{P}^{\geq 1}$ (the suboperad such that $\mathscr{P}^{\geq 1}(0)=0$ and agrees in other arities) satisfies the following condition: the derived relative composition product

 is eventually highly connective (Definition \ref{def:highlyconn}). \end{definition} \begin{remark} At least for connective $\mathscr{P}$, this definition should be considered as a homotopy-invariant reformulation of the following condition: $\mathscr{P}^{\geq 1}$ admits a free resolution whose generators are in increasingly negative degrees (as the arity increases).
 See Section \ref{sec:freeoperads}. \end{remark} An immediate natural question to ask is therefore whether a given operad is splendid.
 Let us start by making some general observations about the property of being splendid.
 First of all, let us observe that more Koszul operads are splendid than just the binary ones considered in the Introduction, so that Theorem \ref{thm:mainthmkoszul} applies to these as well: